microsoft/vscode-wiki/Build-Champion.md

 It is crucial for our success to have a green insiders build from `main` branch that gets published to our [update site](https://builds.code.visualstudio.com/builds/insider) at least once on a day.
 Various tools depend on this to happen, for example performance testing to figure out performance regressions early.

-Insider builds are scheduled to running daily automatically.
+Insider builds are scheduled to run daily automatically.
 In case of failure, it is your responsibility to act accordingly:
 * when automated release is disabled (debt week): run the [pipeline](https://monacotools.visualstudio.com/DefaultCollection/Monaco/_build?definitionId=111) but do not release the build
 * when automated release is enabled (otherwise): run the [pipeline](https://monacotools.visualstudio.com/DefaultCollection/Monaco/_build?definitionId=111) and release the build